ntn-x2/SwiftyMySQL/README.md

 SwiftyDB is a very lightweight and very basic MySQL utility written in Swift, which provides a higher level of abstraction over the [vapor/mysql](https://github.com/vapor/mysql) library written to be used with Vapor.

 The basic actors performing this abstraction are:
-- **ResourceDBTable**: A class implementing the common behaviour for all the tables in the database and wrapping a MySQL table.
+- **ResourceDBTable**: A class implementing the common behavior for all the tables in the database and wrapping a MySQL table.
 The only thing that subclasses must override, is the name of the table, as shown in the [relative section](#ResourceDBTableSubclass).
 - **DBQueryData**: The base class representing the attributes requirements for a table in each of the CRUD operations (which ones are required for creations, for selections, updates or reads).
 - **DBTransactionOperation**: A single operation (a single query, with no JOINs or special filter clauses, as for now).
 - **DBTransaction**: A class responsible for executing operations on the specified Db.
 It has support for atomic transactions.